High finesse bow-tie cavity for strong atom-photon coupling in Rydberg arrays: Cavity assembly

 The cavity structure supports precise mirror alignment and is vacuum compatible.
 The structure consists of four mirror holders and a base plate, all made of non-magnetic 316 stainless steel with high machining precision (tolerance $5$ - $13$ $\mu$m).
 The mirror holders are mounted to the base plate with two dowel pins to guide the alignment.
 Inside the mirror holders, mirrors are mounted to a precise three-point-contact structure, with two points on the holder and one point defined by a silver-tip set screw.
 The cavity assembly consisted of initial and final alignment procedures.
 In the initial alignment, four mirrors were aligned with the aid of kinematic mirror mounts (Thorlabs MK05).
 In the final alignment, the kinematic mounts were replaced by stainless mounts one by one for vacuum compatibility and mechanical stability.
 The assembly was performed by tuning the angles of the convex mirrors and the spatial mode of the input laser.
 The two concave mirrors remained fixed throughout the alignment, with their positions defined by dowel pins on the base plate.
 To form a cavity mode, the angles of the two convex mirrors were adjusted iteratively until the laser beam overlapped with itself after a cavity round trip.

 After the final alignment, all mirrors were glued to stainless-steel holders to provide vacuum compatibility and cavity stability.
 The two Thorlabs MK05 holders were replaced by stainless mirror holders one at a time, with one convex mirror (CX HR) glued onto a piezo ring actuator (Noliac NAC2123) for actively stabilizing the cavity length.
 During this process, a camera constantly monitored the cavity mode at the cavity output.
-In addition, two mirrors (one flat mirror and one concave mirror with 5 cm radius of curvature) were installed to guide and collimate the output beam from the cavity.
+In addition, two mirrors (one flat mirror and one concave mirror with a 5 cm radius of curvature) were installed to guide and collimate the output beam from the cavity.
 After the alignment was finished, all mirrors were glued to the stainless steel holders with vacuum-compatible epoxy (Epoxy Technology H77), and then all silver-tip set screws were removed for vacuum compatibility.
 This procedure completed the assembly of the bow-tie cavity.
-A photograph of the cavity setup is presented in Figure \ref{fig:setup}(b).
+A photograph of the cavity setup is presented in Fig. \ref{fig:setup}(b).

 Cavity finesse and waist size decide the cavity cooperativity for a particular atomic transition.
-We measured the cavity finesse with the ringdown method using an avalanche photodiode (Thorlabs APD$120$A)\cite{nagourney_quantum_2014}, as depicted in Figure \ref{fig:setup}(a).
+We measured the cavity finesse with the ringdown method using an avalanche photodiode (Thorlabs APD$120$A)\cite{nagourney_quantum_2014}, as depicted in Fig. \ref{fig:setup}(a).
 Figure \ref{fig:ringdown} shows a ringdown measurement result.
 The final finesse is $\mathcal{F}=5.1\times 10^4$ after baking the vacuum chamber.
 It is worthwhile mentioning that the maximum measured finesse was even higher ($6.6\times 10^4$) when the two convex mirrors were mounted on kinematic mounts due to the additional degrees of freedom that facilitated alignment.

-To determine the sizes of the tangential ($w_t$) and sagittal ($w_s$) cavity mode waists, we measured the expansion of the mode outside the cavity, as illustrated in Figure~\ref{fig:waistMeasurement}.
+To determine the sizes of the tangential ($w_t$) and sagittal ($w_s$) cavity mode waists, we measured the expansion of the mode outside the cavity, as illustrated in Fig.~\ref{fig:waistMeasurement}.
 We then used ABCD matrices to propagate the laser beam back into the cavity and calculate the waist size.
-The calculation results in $w_t=7.1$ $\mu$m and $w_s=7.2$ $\mu$m, which agrees with the design (Figure~\ref{fig:calculatedWaist}).
+The calculation results in $w_t=7.1$ $\mu$m and $w_s=7.2$ $\mu$m, which agrees with the design (Fig.~\ref{fig:calculatedWaist}).